 There are a few pluses to a visit during inclement weather.
 First, after a thunderstorm we were treated to a double rainbow hanging in front of the mountains.
 Another is it can get brutally hot in Tucson during the summer months.
 Also, rain gives you a reason to go hang out in the “community” room in front of the fire and embrace the ambiance of this old ranch.

 With all there is to do (or not do) at Hacienda Del Sol you never have to leave the property.
 This luxury resort truly is a destination all by itself.
-However, if you do decide you’ll want to go exploring, watch for my upcoming post “10 Best Things to Do In Tucson.”
+However, if you do decide you want to go exploring, here are “The 8 Best Things to Do In Tucson.”